sud344-stack/X_Exchange/README.md

 # X_Exchange
-X_Exchange is real-time and fast trading platform
+X_Exchange are real-time and fast trading platform